deephaven/barrage/docs/wire-guide.md

 The series of values parsed from the previous paragraph can be used to reconstruct a Row Set.
-Since a Row Set is an ordered set, all of the values that we insert, should always be increasing and thus positive.
+Since a Row Set is an ordered set, all of the values that we insert should always be increasing and thus positive.
 The algorithm then uses the sign to encode a single value (a positive value) vs a rangle (a positive value followed by a negative value).